The Bankrate promise

 Whole life insurance

 Whole life insurance is a form of permanent life insurance, with the insured person covered for the duration of their entire life.
-The policy provides a guaranteed death benefit (in most cases) and builds cash value over time.
-This policy is more expensive than term insurance due to the permanency of the policy, and may be even more costly for a person with high blood pressure.
+The policy provides a guaranteed death benefit and builds cash value over time.
+This policy is more expensive than term insurance due to the permanency of the policy and anticipated payout, and may be even more costly for a person with high blood pressure.
 For the assurance of financial protections throughout your lifetime, however, the cost may be worth it for your circumstances.

 Term life insurance

-Term life insurance is not permanent, but rather covers an insured for a defined period (typically between 10 and 30 years), often when the need for financial protection for dependents is at its highest.
+Term life insurance is not permanent, but rather covers an insured for a defined period (typically between 10 and 30 years), usually during the period of life when the need for financial protection for dependents is highest.
 Term life may be a good option for those with high blood pressure when the primary goal is to leave some fixed amount for loved ones to cover unexpected funeral expenses or outstanding debts like student loans.
 As with other life insurance policies, premiums may be higher depending upon the severity of the insured’s blood pressure readings.

 Final expense insurance

-Final expense insurance is a limited scope policy and, as the name suggests, is designed to assist surviving families with funeral and burial costs and other bills.
-This type of insurance may be the only alternative, particularly for on the more elevated end of the high-blood-pressure spectrum, if whole life or term coverage was not previously obtained.
-One aspect to consider is that the typical final expense policy has much lower limits than other policies, usually between $5,000 and $50,000.
+Final expense insurance is a limited scope policy and, as the name suggests, is designed to assist surviving families with funeral and burial costs, or other bills.
+This type of insurance may be the only alternative for some people, particularly if they are on the more elevated end of the high-blood-pressure spectrum or have coexisting medical diagnoses, if whole life or term coverage was not previously obtained.
+One aspect to consider is that the typical final expense policy has much lower limits than other policies, usually between $5,000 and $25,000.

 Frequently asked questions